javascript-tutorial/en.javascript.info/1-js/11-async/05-promise-queue/article.md

 2. `promise` shows second, because `.then` passes through the promise queue, runs after the current code.
 3. `timeout` shows last, because environment-specific queue has lower priority.

-That's also true for more complex calls, e.g if we schedule an immediate `setTimeout` call inside the promise, then it also executes last:
+That's also true for nested calls, e.g if we schedule an immediate `setTimeout` call inside the promise:

 ```js run
 new Promise(resolve => {